jq-gs/About-Me/README.md

 - Hi!
 I’m J. Quam, or thequamster
 - I'm a beginner to programming as a whole, and I'm currently learning how to use Python
-- I'm interested in programming, and mechanical and aerospace engineering.
+- I'm interested in programming and mechanical and aerospace engineering.
 - I created my own [website](https://www.greenspaceaero.com/) using Google Sites
 - You can contact me through my [Twitter](https://twitter.com/josephius3) account.
 <!---